 Council on the Ageing (COTA) Victoria is the leading not-for-profit organisation representing the interests and rights of people aged 50 plus in Victoria.

-COTA is a not-for-profit community organisation offering a range of free and low-cost services and activities to people aged 50 plus, including:
+COTA offers a range of free and low-cost services and activities including:

 WISE service is a free telephone information service that aims to make older people feel, WISE – Welcome, Included, Supported and Empowered.
 Visit the COTA website for more information on WISE and find the services you need at home or in the community.